skip to content

 In addition to this list of incidents, contextual (situational) components which may compound trauma impact are also described, which officers and staff may relate to.
 These police-specific situational factors have been coded from officers' and staff's more detailed coverage of the circumstances in which the incident took place, circumstances which may have made it harder to process make sense of and move on from.
 Such contexts include incidents being a “first” for them (their first sudden death, for example) or incidents where victims resembled a loved one.

 The checklist can be presented as two lists, or in a matrix format which represents incidents and their situational factors by the frequency of their being ranked as officers and staff's "worst" experiences.
 It is important to note that ALL incidents and situational factors have been reported as being 'worst' experiences on the job in the Policing: The Job & The Life survey.
 There are opportunities to include Other incidents and Other situational factors that may not be covered by the descriptions of typically worst experiences so that those using the screen have an opportunity to express their trauma exposure in their own words and unique way.
-There are also additional categories relating to Covid-related trauma exposure for incidents and situaional factors.
+There are also additional categories relating to Covid-related trauma exposure for incidents and situational factors.

 The checklist can be used by individuals who want to self-check their exposure: